Patilvikas1852002/SQLsql-interview-practice/README.md

 This repository contains my SQL practice work using real-world datasets.
 The goal is to strengthen SQL skills for Data Analyst interviews.

-# Dataset Used
-- Churn Modelling Dataset (Bank customers)

 # Objectives
-- Practice SQL queries from basic to intermediate level
+- Practice SQL queries from basic to intermediate and advance level
-- Analyze customer churn behavior

 # Tools